bagder/uncurled/people/insulting.md

 This way of delivering a message is bad and wrong, but you should still be prepared that it will happen.

+## Ban them

+Users who are over the line hostile or downright abusive deserve no place in your project.
+Ban them at once.
+For everyone's sake.

 ## When you provide the feedback

 Take a deep breath.
 Do not write that email if you still feel upset.
 Consider